syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

 [View sample in GitHub](https://github.com/SyncfusionExamples/blazor-pdf-viewer-examples/tree/master/Toolbar/Custom%20Toolbar/Custom%20Toolbar%20-%20%20SfPdfViewer).

-## How to customize the primary toolbar with default options
+## How to customize the Primary Toolbar with default options

 You can include both `ToolbarItems` and `CustomToolbarItems` within the PDF Viewer.
 The following code demonstrate how to add customized items between the default toolbar items by specifying the correct index value for adding them to the toolbar.